 The Beach & Wildlife Voyager (South Africa, Zimbabwe, Mozambique) Overview

-The Beach and Wildlife Voyager Discovery provides the traveller with great opportunities to view wildlife, relax on beaches and to explor the history of Zimbabwe, Mozambique and South Africa.
-Highlights and attractions of this unique and adventurous journey through Southern Africa include the Victoria Falls, game viewing in Hwange National Park (Zimbabwe) and the Kruger National Park (South Africa), the scenic hills in the Matopos area, the Great Zimbabwe Ruins as well as the beaches of Vilaculos and Inhambane in Mozambique.
+The Beach and Wildlife Voyager Discovery provides the traveller with excellent opportunities to view wildlife, relax on beaches and to explore the history of Zimbabwe, Mozambique and South Africa.
+Highlights and attractions of this unique and adventurous journey through Southern Africa include the Victoria Falls, game viewing in Hwange National Park (Zimbabwe) and the Kruger National Park (South Africa), the scenic hills in the Matopos area, the Great Zimbabwe Ruins as well as the beaches of Vilanculos and Inhambane in Mozambique.

 - Guided Tour of the Victoria Falls (Zimbabwe)